 This partnership began as an initiative to address the critical need for Native American educators but has since expanded to support Indigenous students as they pursue various fields of study.
 The Gadugi Partnership hosts events throughout the year to educate others while also celebrating the many accomplishments of Native Americans.

-A Cherokee native, Dr. J. Allen Bryant, associate professor of elementary education in the Department of Curriculum and Instruction, is the director of App State’s Gadugi Partnership.
+A Cherokee native, Dr. J. Allen Bryant, associate professor of elementary education in the Department of Learning, Teaching and Curriculum, is the director of App State’s Gadugi Partnership.
 Bryant teaches three courses at Cherokee High School, with hopes to improve the number of Eastern Cherokee students who attend college.
 Bryant also serves as the primary advisor for the Native American Student Association at App State.

 Gadugi Partnership Mission Statement